guybedford/es-module-shims/README.md

 ### Import Maps

+> It is now to ship import maps directly (without using this project!) using the [Origin Trial in Chrome](https://developers.chrome.com/origintrials/#/view_trial/3175037737296199681).
+The hope is for this project to eventually become a true polyfill for import maps in older browsers, but this will only happen once the spec is implemented in more than one browser and demonstrated to be fully stable.

 In order to import bare package specifiers like `import "lodash"` we need [import maps](https://github.com/domenic/import-maps), which are still an experimental specification.

 Using this polyfill we can write: